csail-csg/riscy-OOO/README.md

     The build result will be in `$RISCY_HOME/procs/build/RV64G_OOO.core_1.check_deadlock/vc707/bin`.

 2. Boot Linux on FPGA.
+Since VC707 board only has 1GB DRAM, we boot Linux with 1GB memory (`--mem-size 1024`).

         $ $RISCY_HOME/procs/build/RV64G_OOO.core_1.check_deadlock/vc707/bin/ubuntu.exe --just-run --mem-size 1024 -- +ramdisk=/path/to/disk/image $RISCY_TOOLS/bin/bbl $RISCY_HOME/tools/riscv-linux/vmliux

      Hit `ctrl-c` when you want to exit.

+     The processor detects potential deadlock by checking if a user level instruction has been executed during a period of time.
+     This will output a lot of "deadlock" warnings when the processor is booting linux or idling in shell.
+     To avoid such warnings, we can use the `--deadlock-check-after` option as follows.

+         $ $RISCY_HOME/procs/build/RV64G_OOO.core_1.check_deadlock/vc707/bin/ubuntu.exe --just-run --mem-size 1024 --deadlock-check-after 1000000000000 -- +ramdisk=/path/to/disk/image $RISCY_TOOLS/bin/bbl $RISCY_HOME/tools/riscv-linux/vmliux

+      This makes the processor only start checking deadlock after committing a trillion instructions.

 ## AWS F1 FPGA
 We compile the design on a C4 (c4.4xlarge) machine which runs the FPGA Developer AMI provided by AWS.